 I think with wonder and undiluted thanks of the day that I ran over him.
 Yes, I who loved him so, ran over him.

-He had run out in front of the car to form his usual ‘advance party’ but suddenly decided to roll over and scratch his body.
-Fortunately I was just inching the car forward when I heard a yelp and froze wondering which way to move.
+He had run out in front of the car for his usual ‘advance party’ but suddenly decided to roll over and scratch his body.
+I was just inching the car forward when I heard a yelp and froze wondering which way to move.
 Monster dragged himself out from under the tire where I had run over his lower belly.
 He was grumbling and whining and would not allow me to touch him.
 I cried profusely, Monster I am sorry but he was in too much pain to heed my tears and only grumbled at me – you had to hear it to believe!
 Honest.
 That dog could almost speak.
 He allowed my mum to hep him and this was only time we had no difficulty with the Vet for Monster knew he needed help.
-Later, he allowed me to take care of him till he became right as rain.
+Later, he allowed me to take care of him till he recovered.

-I am most nervous when driving home as Monster then takes over the whole road and forms a welcome brigade for me, prancing from side to side, till I reach my house.
-Many times, I just stop and wait for other vehicles to pass by, or wait till the road is clear before proceeding again.
+t nervous when driving home as Monster takes over the whole road and forms a welcome brigade for me, prancing from side to side, till I reach my house.
+Many times, I just wait till the road is clear before driving on.

 I thank God for you and pray that I can keep you healthy and safe into your old age.

 Sadly it was not to be.
 But Monster taught me how to love unconditionally, faithfully and without expectation of anything in return.